desirelabs/desire-page-widget/README.txt

 == Description ==

-Desire Page Widget allows including page contents in widgets and adding a widget sidebar in any content.
+This plugin allows creating pages and contents made of widgets, aswell as displaying pages through widgets.
+Comes with a custom sidebar which can be included in your content unsing a shortcode, and un widget to bring pages in your contents.

 == Installation ==